APIOps/streaming/README.md

 - Click button "Go live now".
 Confirm broadcasting now by selecting "ok"
 - Hangouts window opens (install needed plugins and extensions) and wait until you see "start broadcast" button at the bottom of the page.
 - When ready start broadcasting by clicking "start broadcast".
 - You can share your screen in Hangouts from left "screen share".

+## Youtube live
+Address for live broadcast is: https://www.youtube.com/channel/UC1pBHMSm5-gWjkLswIwt6WA/live

+## Notes for speakers

-NOTE!
-If you present powerpoint, PDF or something else, DON'T use fullscreen.
+- If you present powerpoint, PDF or something else, DON'T use fullscreen.
 It will not show live, instead your video is shared.
 Everything else works, but not fullscreen.
+- Also, Hangouts chat is not synced with Youtube live chat.
+So don't use Hangouts chat.